una/personal-goals/happy-moments/happy-moments.md

 02/20/2015
 ---
 I went to see 50 Shades of Grey as Master Pancake show at the Alamo Drafthouse tonight with Mae.
 We got really drunk on Sangria at the show and then want dancing.
 We had an audience.
 It was so much fun.
-I havent done that in a while.
+I haven't done that in a while.

 02/21/2015
 ---